Lewis Fiorini: Blackpool (loan)

 On 16 July 2022, Fiorini joined Blackpool on a season-long loan.
 He made his debut for the club in a single-goal victory over Reading at Bloomfield Road on 29 July.
+He scored his first goal for the club on 28 April 2023 in a 2–3 home defeat against Millwall.
+Late in the game he conceded a penalty which gave Millwall the win and relegated Blackpool.